tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Upon receipt of a HelloRetryRequest, the client MUST verify that the extensions block is not empty and otherwise MUST abort the handshake with a "decode_error" alert.
-Clients SHOULD abort the handshake with an "unexpected message" if the HelloRetryRequest would not result in any change in the ClientHello or in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).
+Clients MUST abort the handshake with an "illegal_parameter" alert if the HelloRetryRequest would not result in any change in the ClientHello.
+If a client receives a second HelloRetryRequest in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest), it MUST abort the handshake with an "unexpected_message" alert.

 Otherwise, the client MUST process all extensions in the HelloRetryRequest and send a second updated ClientHello.
 The HelloRetryRequest extensions defined in